redFrik/udk09-Bits_and_Pieces/udk130516/README.md

 * connect arduino 12 to atmega168 pin 18 (miso)
 * connect arduino 13 to atmega168 pin 19 (sck)
 * also connect atmega168 pins 9 and 10 to the chrystal and then via caps to ground
-* the reset pull-up resistor you can skip
+* the reset pull-up resistor in the diagram you can skip

 ![arduinoisp connections](https://raw.github.com/redFrik/udk09-Bits_and_Pieces/master/udk130516/IMG_20130516_042113.jpg)

 //--burn bootloader with an arduino
 -----------------------------------
+1. download and install Arduino IDE software from <http://arduino.cc/en/Main/Software> if you haven't already got it.
-1. in Arduino IDE software under Tools/Board select the board that matches your real arduino (use Uno for RedBoard).
+2. in Arduino IDE software under Tools/Board select the board that matches your real arduino (use Uno for RedBoard).
-2. select the serial port of the real arduino under Tools/SerialPort.
+3. select the serial port of the real arduino under Tools/SerialPort.
-3. open and upload the 'ArduinoISP' sketch from Examples menu.
+4. open and upload the 'ArduinoISP' sketch from Examples menu.
-4. select the board `Arduino NG or older w/ ATmega168` under Tools/Board menu.
+5. select the board `Arduino NG or older w/ ATmega168` under Tools/Board menu.
-5. select 'Arduino as ISP' under Tools/Programmer.
+6. select 'Arduino as ISP' under Tools/Programmer.
-6. and last 'Burn Bootloader' under Tools.
-If it worked the Arduino IDE software should after a while say: "Done burning bootloader".
+7. last 'Burn Bootloader' under Tools.
+It should take a little while and leds should be flashing during the process.

 You can also burn a bootloader with programmers like STK500 or USBtinyISP.

-Or even skip the bootloader and burn the arduino sketch directly to the mega168 chip bypassing the bootloader.
-This will make the chip start quicker (see arduino.cc website and the wolfpaulus link below for more info).
+Or even skip the bootloader and burn the arduino sketch directly to the atmega168 chip bypassing the bootloader.
+This will make the chip start quicker (see the wolfpaulus link below for more info).

+Advanced: With the STK500 and USBtinyISP programmers (unfortunately not with ArduinoISP as far as I can tell) you also have the option to use the internal chrystal on the atmega168 chip.
+This way you can make a really minimal arduino (again see the wolfpaulus link below).

 //--upload sketches with FTDI
 -----------------------------